Train Test Split: What It Means and How to Use It

 1. Arrange the Data

 Make sure your data is arranged into a format acceptable for train test split.
-In scikit-learn, this consists of separating your full data set into “Features” and “Target.”
+In scikit-learn, this consists of separating your full dataset into “Features” and “Target.”

 2. Train the Model